What is citronella?

 What is citronella oil and where it is used?

-Citronella oil is used in a variety of products in different industries.
-You can find citronella oil used in food industry, in different beauty and cleaning products and in mosquito repellents as well.
-The use of citronella oil in insect repellent products is prohibit in some countries around the world, but is legal to use in the USA.
-Some time ago Canada also wanted to prohibit usage of citronella oil in insect repellents because of uncertainties about impact of some substances of citronella oil on a human health, but recently this restriction was lifted because there were not enough evidence that citronella oil has bad effect on a human health.
+Citronella oil is a natural oil that is used in many industries.
+You can find citronella oil used in the food industry, in different beauty and cleaning products, and in mosquito repellents as well.
+The use of citronella oil in insect repellent products is prohibited in some countries, but it is legal to use in the USA.
+Some time ago, Canada wanted to prohibit the use of citronella oil in insect repellents because of uncertainties about its impact on human health, but this restriction was lifted when not enough evidence was found of negative effects of citronella oil on human health.

-Citronella oil can be found in different foods and beverages and is mainly used to enhance the flavor of foods and drinks.
-Actually, citronella oil has been used in food industry for more than 50 years and is approved by the Food and Drug Administration.
+Citronella oil can be found in different foods and beverages and is mainly used as a flavor enhancer.
+As a matter of fact, citronella oil has been used in the food industry for more than 50 years and is approved by the U.S Food & Drug Administration.

-One of the most common uses of citronella essential oil is in perfumery, as well as different cleaning products.
-Citronella oil gives a specific aroma so it is widely used in perfumes and other cosmetic products.
-You will also find some citronella oils used in cleaning products such as soaps and different personal cleaning products.
+One of the most common uses for citronella essential oil is in perfumes and cleaning products.
+Citronella oil gives off a specific aroma, which is why it is widely used in perfumes and other cosmetics.
+You will also find some citronella oils used in soaps and various personal cleaning products.

-Citronella oil is one of the most used natural insect repellents.
-This oil can be found in variety of mosquito repelling products such as scanted candles, lotions, sprays, even wristbands and collars and many other products.
-In such products, citronella is used as an ingredient in combination with other substances to provide protection against mosquitoes and other insects when applied to skin or clothing.
-This oil is also known to be used to treat areas of the skin where insect has stung.
+Citronella oil is one of the most widely used natural insect repellents.
+This oil can be found in a variety of mosquito repelling products such as scented candles, lotions, sprays, and even wristbands, collars, and many other products.
+In these kinds of products, which are usually applied to the skin or clothing, citronella is used in combination with other substances to provide protection against mosquitoes and other insects.
+This oil is also sometimes used to treat areas of the skin where an insect has stung.

-Below I have gathered links to websites with information about some of the most popular recipes of natural mosquito repellent mixtures that contain a citronella oil:
+Many people make their own DIY insect repellents using citronella oil in combination with other natural products.
+Below, I have gathered links to a couple of websites with information about some of the most popular recipes for natural mosquito repellents containing citronella oil: